Erqq/testi-repo/readme.txt

-This is the readme file of testirepo.
+This is the readme file of testi-repo.

 Important news and stuff will be posted here.